 An organization should try to make clear (and compete on) the following needs a candidate will be looking to satisfy.

 Challenges: Knowledge workers are attracted to difficult challenges.
 Security candidates are no exception.
 Larger customer bases, high-risk data, well-resourced adversaries, complex organizations, or a high expectation of incidents are all things that should make an employer more interesting to a security candidate.
+Though, the candidate must be supported.

 Before hiring a leader